vikingeducation/assignment_data_structures/README.md

 - Load the dictionary and generate the codes ht.generate_codes

- - Following this you can search the dictionary for definition or print the list
+ - Following this you can search the dictionary for a definition or print the list